makeplane/plane/deploy/selfhost/README.md

 Action [2]: 5
 ```

+> You can also choose to run `./setup.sh upgrade` as direct command.

 By choosing this, it will stop the services and then will download the latest `docker-compose.yaml` and `plane.env`.